Skip to content

 ret

-This code has only two instructions, even cleaner than x86-64. w0 is the register in ARM64 that holds the first integer parameter and the return value (the 32-bit version; the 64-bit version is called x0).
-Because the parameter is int, 32 bits are sufficient, so the compiler uses the w register instead of the x register.
-The mul instruction directly puts the result of w0 multiplied by w0 back into w0, then returns—no redundant mov needed.
-ARM64's instruction design allows the result to be flexibly placed in any of the operand positions.
+This code consists of only two instructions, making it even cleaner than x86-64. w0 is the register in ARM64 that holds the first integer argument and the return value (the 32-bit version; the 64-bit version is called x0).
+Since the parameter is an int, 32 bits are sufficient, so the compiler used the w register instead of the x register.
+The mul instruction directly places the result of w0 multiplied by w0 back into w0 and then returns, with no redundant mov—ARM64 instruction design allows the result to be flexibly placed in the position of any operand.

-It's worth noting that ARM64's register naming is much more regular than x86-64's.
-On the x86-64 side, eax, edi, and rsi are all different, requiring rote memorization of each register's special purpose.
-In ARM64, it's simply x0 through x30 plus a stack pointer sp, with the 32-bit versions uniformly getting a w prefix—very neat.
-This regular naming convention lowers the barrier to entry—there's no need to memorize a bunch of legacy names; we just need to know that x0/w0 are for parameters and return values.
+It is worth noting that ARM64 register naming is much more regular than x86-64.
+In x86-64, eax, edi, and rsi are all distinct, requiring rote memorization of each register's specific purpose; whereas ARM64 simply uses x0 through x30 plus a stack pointer sp, with the 32-bit versions uniformly adding a w prefix, which is very neat.
+This regular naming convention lowers the barrier to reading—you don't need to memorize a bunch of legacy names, just knowing that x0/w0 is for arguments and return values is enough.

 The RISC-V Version

-Finally, we have RISC-V [5] RISC-V International, RISC-V ISA Specification, 2019 (the V stands for the Roman numeral five, so it's pronounced "risk-five").
+Finally, we have RISC-V [5] RISC-V International, RISC-V ISA Specification, 2019 (where V represents the Roman numeral five, so it is pronounced "risk-five").
 Its assembly looks like this:

 asm